-Perhaps no single factor affects an injury settlement more than the type (and extent) of injuries you sustained in the accident.
-The amount of money you've spent having your injuries assessed and treated is referred to as "medical special damages" or simply "specials," and it's a key indicator used by the insurance company during settlement talks.
+Perhaps no single factor affects a personal injury settlement more than the type (and extent) of injuries you sustained in the accident.
+The amount of money you've spent having your injuries assessed and treated is referred to as "medical special damages" (or simply "specials"), and it's a key indicator used by the insurance company during settlement talks.
 Let's look closer at different kinds of injuries, and how they can affect claim value.
 (For a related discussion, learn why the type of medical treatment you receive matters.)

-The difficult part of figuring out compensation for someone injured in an accident is how to put a dollar value on pain and suffering.
+The difficult part of figuring out compensation for someone injured in an accident is how to put a dollar value on "pain and suffering".
 Since that is a large part of what the insurance company's personal injury settlement formula attempts to do, it stands to reason that the more painful the injury, the higher the multiplying number that gets plugged into the formula.
-And the way insurance companies begin looking at pain and suffering is by connecting types of injuries with levels of pain.
+And the way insurance adjusters begin looking at pain and suffering is by connecting types of injuries with levels of pain.

 Of course, this is not very scientific.
 A sprained ankle can sometimes be more painful and persistent than a cracked ankle bone.
 Still, insurance adjusters use the type of injury as a starting place in deciding what numbers to plug into the damages formula when making a settlement offer.
 If your injury fits into one of the more serious injury categories described below, this typecasting can work to your advantage.
 If your injury is normally typecast as less serious, however, then you have to show through other means that your injury did indeed cause significant pain and suffering.

-The accident insurance adjusting business divides injuries into two main categories:
+The accident insurance adjusting business usually divides injuries into two main categories: